ongzhixian/BasicAngularApp/README.md

 # BasicAngularApp

-A basic Angular application. x
+A basic Angular application that is hosted on Github Pages 😁.